Barriers to pro-environmental behaviour: Perceived risk

 Risk perception barriers include worrying about whether financial or temporal investments will pay off.
 An example of a financial investment is solar panels which are initially costly.
 A temporal investment can simply be spending the time to do research on the topic instead of doing something else.

 There exists the concept of psychological distance, where people tend to discount future risks when making trade-offs between cost and benefits, and instead prioritize immediate day-to-day concerns.
 Spatial distance allows individuals to disregard any risks, and instead consider them more likely for other people and places than for themselves.
 This barrier can simply be thought of as "out of sight, out of mind."
 Additionally, people typically underestimate the likelihood of being affected by natural disasters, as well as the degree to which others are concerned about environmental issues.
 Furthermore, the human brain privileges experience over analysis: personal experiences with extreme weather events can influence risk perceptions, beliefs, behaviour and policy support, whereas statistical information by itself means very little to most people.

+It has been hypothesised many times that no matter how strong the climate knowledge provided by risk analysts, experts and scientists is, risk perception determines agents' ultimate response in terms of mitigation.
+However, recent literature reports conflicting evidence about the actual impact of risk perception on agents' climate response.
+Rather, a no-direct perception-response link with the mediation and moderation of many other factors and a strong dependency on the context analysed is shown.
+Some moderation factors considered as such in the specialised literature include communication and social norms.
+Yet, conflicting evidence of the disparity between public communication about climate change and the lack of behavioural change has also been observed in the general public.
+Likewise, doubts are raised about the observance of social norms as an influencing predominant factor that affects action on climate change.
+What is more, disparate evidence also showed that even agents highly engaged in mitigation (engagement is a mediation factor) actions fail ultimately to respond.